hpcleuven/VscDocumentation/source/compute/portal/ondemand/matlab.rst

       including the folder ``.MathWorks``, which can become quite big over time.
 To prevent ``$VSC_HOME`` from filling up, we recommend creating symlinks to redirect this folder to your ``$VSC_DATA`` directory.
 If this folder already exists, you can safely delete it.
-Execute the following commands to automate the
+Execute the following commands to accomplish this:
-      process:

       .. code-block:: bash